 How many subscribers are there?

-Can you convert your product into a subscription model or can you offer an add-on service that brings people back every month?
-Keeping your current customers close through some kind of a continuous relationship can help keep them from thinking about a competitor’s product.
+Can you convert your product into a subscription model or offer an add-on service that brings people back every month?
+Keeping your current customers close through a continuous relationship can help keep them from thinking about a competitor's product.

 What is your attrition rate?

-Attrition rate is the number of customers you typically lose each year out of your whole customer base.
-If you have around 100 customers and typically lose five a year then you have a 5% attrition rate.
-Why do customers leave and is there something you can learn from past clients?
+The attrition rate is the number of customers you typically lose each year out of your customer base.
+For example, if you have around 100 customers and typically lose five a year, you have a 5% attrition rate.
+So the next question to answer is why customers leave, and is there something you can learn from past clients?

 What is the lifetime value of your product or service?

 What is your product worth to customers?
 Does it help them do something, or does it satisfy a need?

 Have you made any corporate sales?

 This business question can extend beyond corporate sales to the wholesale approach to large retailers or any group of your customers.

 What was the reception for your corporate and retail sales?